chengyi-chris/chengyi-chris.github.io/_pages/about.md

 <div style="height: 300px; overflow-y: scroll;">
   <ul>
+    <li>2025-07-12: Our paper is accepted to ECAI 2025: "BadVim: Unveiling Backdoor Threats in Visual State Space Model".</li>
   	<li>2024-09-01: Our paper is accepted to WACV 2025: "Defending Against Repetitive Backdoor Attacks on Semi-supervised Learning through Lens of Rate-Distortion-Perception Trade-off".</li>
     <li>2024-04-12: Our paper is accepted to ICME 2024 <strong>[Oral]</strong>: "On The Higher Moment Disparity of Backdoor Attacks".</li>
     <li>2024-03-20: I obtain my M.S.
 Degree in Electrical Engineering & Computer Science from Kanazawa University in 2024.</li>